 Analytics & Reports

-Both SendSuite & Mailroom have detailed reporting and analytics that come bundled with the software.
+Both Pitney Bowes Sendsuite & PackageX Receive have detailed reporting and analytics that come bundled with the software.

-When you use SendSuite, you unlock access to Crystal Reports, an industry leader in report creation and generation.
-This reporting service included in the software generates daily reports such as: mail received and delivered, damage to mail, route activity, and productivity.
-Additionally, the software allows for users to compare mail and package performance against service level agreements.
+With Pitney Bowes Sendsuite, you unlock access to Crystal Reports, report creation, and generation platform.
+This reporting service included in the software generates daily reports such as mail received and delivered, damage to mail, route activity, and productivity.
+Additionally, the software allows users to compare mail and package performance against service level agreements.

-On the flip-side, Mailroom provides a clean dashboard that gives users an overview of package activity data, such as how many packages have been received, how many have been picked up, and how many have been discarded.
-Additionally, it shows statistics of currently held packages, graphs of carrier breakdowns and the most commonly used labels.
-All of its graphs can be sorted according to date ranges.
+On the flip side, PackageX Receive provides a clean dashboard that gives users an overview of package activity data, such as how many packages have been received, how many have been picked up, and how many have been discarded.
+Additionally, it shows statistics of currently held packages, graphs of carrier breakdowns, and the most commonly used labels.
+All its graphs can be sorted according to date ranges.

-One chart of note for Mailroom can show users the most common days of the week and hours of the day that mailrooms are at their busiest or slowest.
+One chart of note for PackageX Receive can show users the most common days of the week and busiest or slowest hours.
 With this information, managers can schedule staff numbers more effectively, saving on overstaffing costs.

-Pitney Bowes’ SendSuite software can only read barcodes.
-Anytime a package arrives, staff need to scan a barcode in order to log it; otherwise, they can’t receive the package into their mailroom.
-Additionally, when staff scan barcodes, they still need to add recipient and sender information directly in the software.
-Over the course of logging hundreds of packages, this process becomes time consuming and leads to more user error.
+SendSuite software can only read barcodes.
+Anytime a package arrives, staff need to scan a barcode in order to log it; otherwise, they can’t receive the package.
+Additionally, when staff scan barcodes, they still need to add recipient and sender information in the software manually.

-PackageX Mailroom uses a form of a technology called optical character recognition (OCR) that clearly identify recipients when scanning packages.
+PackageX Receive, on the contrary, uses a form of a technology called optical character recognition (OCR) that clearly identifies recipients when scanning packages.
 The technology works by searching through label text and matching names with associated recipients in its depository.
-When that happens, the recipient is automatically linked to their package in the system and can be notified of their delivery at the press of a button.
-Because there’s no additional data entry, you can successively scan up to 50 packages in one go, saving you ample amounts of time.
+The recipient is automatically linked to their package in the system and can be notified via email or a text message.
+You can scan multiple packages in one go with barcodes, handwritten notes, etc.